rubocop/blog.rubystyle.guide/_posts/2019-06-21-float-division.markdown

 We're in the process of adding a guideline about the recommended way to do floating-point division with integer operands to the [Ruby style guide](https://rubystyle.guide) and a [matching cop](https://github.com/rubocop-hq/rubocop/pull/7153) to RuboCop and we need some help with that.
+The discussion on the topic started [here](https://github.com/rubocop-hq/ruby-style-guide/issues/628).[^1]

 There are four ways to do float division: